MozillaSecurity/site-scout/README.md

 Site Scout is a tool that can identify and report issues that are triggered in the wild.
 A URL or a collection of URLs to visit must be provided.
 The collection is iterated over and each URL is visited.
-Any results are collected and reported.
+All results are collected and reported.

 The primary goal is to locate issues such as crashes, assertion failures and other issues detected by AddressSanitizer, UndefinedBehaviourSanitizer and ThreadSanitizer.